A girl, her father, and a kitten offer a snapshot of who’s trekking across Europe in search of refuge.

 by Chelsea Charping, Samaritan’s Purse staff writer

 Today, I woke up in Macedonia and drove two hours across the Greek border.

 I went through the normal checkpoint and had my passport stamped.
-Once across, we began driving parallel to the border until we came upon a group of a couple hundred refugees.
+Once across, we began driving parallel to the border until we came upon a couple of hundred refugees.

 The group had just disembarked from a train and walked a kilometer or two to where we met them.
 They were walking along the train tracks until they came to a place to cross.
 Once they crossed over, they were in Macedonia.
 There was no one to stamp passports, but the refugees were guided along the way.

-Each person touched me in a different way, but as I sit in my room back in Macedonia, one refugee stands out from the rest in my mind.
+Each person touched me in a different way, but as I sit in my room back in Macedonia, one stands out from the rest in my mind.
 Amena* was a teenage girl with a sweet smile.
-As she sat on an embankment for a moment at one of the stops, she unzipped an orange bag, and I heard a meow.
-After a couple of minutes of coercing, she was able to pull him from it.
+As she sat on an embankment for a moment at one of the stops, she unzipped an orange bag and I heard a meow.
+After a couple of minutes of coercing, she was able to pull her cat from it.

 Along the way, they found this cat in Turkey.
 It was only a day old, and its mother had just died.
 She took compassion on it and brought it along with her.

 As she spoke to me, her father walked up and picked up the cat.
 He cuddled it.
 Something about seeing a grown man do that while he’s carrying all of his belongings and his family across the Middle East and Europe made my heart happy.